Procurement and commercial contracts

 Archetypes

-I created rolled-up archetypes to ensure stakeholders had a way to discuss our many various user types.
+I distilled our 25K monthly active users into 6 user representations who have shared needs and behaviors.
+This ensured stakeholders had a way to discuss our many various user types.
 Using this framework simplified our planning, and enabled x-pillar synergies.

 Usability testing